devonmurphy/PIBirdfeeder/README.md

 This project uses a Raspberry Pi connected to a camera and motion sensor to take pictures and videos of birds as they fly up to eat at a feeder.

-The files are uploaded to google drive with Grive2 and then deleted locally.
+The files are uploaded to Google drive with Grive2 and then deleted locally.
 This insures that the Pi will never run out of memory.

 #Dependencies